 Efforts will be made to ensure parents/caregivers receive meaningful communication in a timely manner, including the following:

-- Use multiple methods of communication to families such as telephone calls, email, conferences, agenda books, Thursday packets, PTA meetings and the school website.
+- Use multiple methods of communication to families such as phone calls, SMS messaging, email, virtual platforms to accommodate parents’ work schedules.

-- Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as translated copies of written documents, such as curriculum, Virginia SOLs, and school-level assessments (DRA).
+- Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as Back to School Night and parent conferences.

-- Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning through literacy and math nights, the Early Literacy program, the Family Literacy Program and the HIPPY Program.
+- Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by meeting with teachers individually at conferences.

-- Maintain resources for caregivers to review student assignments and ongoing communication about student work, such as KIT, monthly Parent Learning Series sessions, translated documents, Thursday packets, progress reports, and interpreters.
+- Maintain resources for caregivers to review student assignments and ongoing communication about student work, such as sharing picture artifacts and/or work samples through Talking Points and at conferences.